MicrosoftDocs/learn/learn-pr/iot/setup-an-iot-edge-gateway/includes/6-connect-an-iot-edge-gateway-device-to-iot-hub.md

 1. Within the Cloud Shell, paste in the `ssh` command that was copied, and press **Enter**.

-1. When prompted with **Are you sure you want to continue connecting?**, type `yes` and press Enter.
+1. When prompted with **"Are you sure you want to continue connecting?"**, type `yes` and press Enter.
 This prompt is a security confirmation since the certificate used to secure the connection to the VM is self-signed.
 The answer to this prompt will be remembered for subsequent connections, and is only prompted on the first connection.

 1. When prompted to enter the password, enter the Administrator password that was entered when the VM was provisioned.